Self-Organising Memristive Networks as Physical Learning Systems: Introduction

-{In this Perspective, we posit that SOMNs are unique physical learning substrates because they mimic the structure--function relation of the brain, which is the archetypal non--equilibrium learning system \cite{Breakspear_brain-dynamics_2017,Lynn-Bassett_2019,DiazAlvarez2019,Loeffler2020topological,Suarez_2021,milano2022connectome,Vahl2024}. } Typically comprised of nanowires~\cite{Stieg2011,Avizienis2013,demis2015atomic} or nanoparticles~\cite{Kim_nanoparticle_2009,Sandouk2015,Mallinson2019}, SOMNs are formed via bottom--up synthesis, which naturally produces a high density of interconnections, far surpassing the limits of conventional top-down lithographic fabrication~\cite{Stieg2014_self-org}.
+{In neuromorphic and brain--inspired computing, a current focus of research is the exploration of materials and devices that can be engineered to mimic the dynamics and efficiency of biological {neurons and synapses~\cite{Christensen_2022, Wang_BIC_2026}.
+In addition, memristor devices connected in a cross-bar array architecture map directly onto the bipartite graph structure of artificial neural networks (ANNs) and can thus serve as a physical instantiation of matrix--vector multiplications for efficient inference of ANN models \cite{xia2019memristive,Momeni2024}.} In this Perspective we posit that SOMNs are unique physical learning substrates because they mimic the structure--function relation of the brain, which is the archetypal non--equilibrium dynamical learning system \cite{Breakspear_brain-dynamics_2017,Lynn-Bassett_2019,DiazAlvarez2019,Loeffler2020topological,Suarez_2021,milano2022connectome,Vahl2024}.
+Typically comprised of nanowires~\cite{Stieg2011,Avizienis2013,demis2015atomic} (NWs) or nanoparticles~\cite{Kim_nanoparticle_2009,Sandouk2015,Mallinson2019} (NPs), SOMNs are formed via bottom--up synthesis, which naturally produces a high density of interconnections, far surpassing the limits of conventional top-down lithographic fabrication~\cite{Stieg2014_self-org}.
 Their electronic architecture is also inherently stochastic~\cite{milano2025self}, just like biological neuronal networks, i.e. no two single brains are identical.